sddiener/SDA_2020/README.md

 This script scrapes the [monetary policy assessment](https://www.snb.ch/en/iabout/monpol/id/monpol_current) pdf files of the Swiss National Bank from the period 2000 to 2020 and saves them in the data folder.

 ### 02_PDF_Reader
-This script reads the pdf files from data folder with the package pytesseract and gives as output an excel file with articles_raw.xlsx
+This script reads the pdf files from the folder data/lagebeurteilungenSNB with the package pytesseract.
+The output is an excel file called articles_raw.xlsx and saved in data folder.

 ### 03_Cleaning_EDA
 This scipt cleans the unstrucuted text data and performs an LDA analysis.
+The output is LDA_visualization.html and several plots saved in the plots folder.

 10 most common words used in the monetary policy assessment
 ![plot1](plots/most_common_words.png)